tmax818/OmikujiForm/README.md

 ```
 to [pom.xml](pom.xml)

+## Tasks

-## Make a request mapping for the url /omikuji to render the main page showing the Omikuji form.
+Make a request mapping for the url /omikuji to render the main page showing the Omikuji form.

 Render the form as shown in the wireframe.